Tehran

 Tehran is served by Imam Khomeini International Airport, alongside the domestic Mehrabad Airport, a central railway station, Tehran Metro, a bus rapid transit system, trolleybuses, and a large network of highways.

-According to the Global Destinations Cities Index in 2016, Tehran is among the top-10 fastest growing destinations.[12]
-In 2016, Tehran City Council declared October 6 the Tehran Day, celebrating the date when the city officially became the capital of Iran in 1786.[13]
+Plans to relocate the capital from Tehran to another area due to air pollution and earthquakes have not been approved so far.
+A 2016 survey of 230 cities across the globe by Mercer ranked Tehran 203rd for quality of life.[16]
+According to the Global Destinations Cities Index in 2016, Tehran is among the top ten fastest growing destinations.[17]
+In 2016, the Tehran City Council declared 6 October to be Tehran Day, celebrating the date in 1907 when the city officially became the capital of Iran.[18]

 Read more Source: Wikipedia